VMFA-531: The 1980s to 1992

 In November 1979, the squadron was deployed in the Indian Ocean on board the as a part of CVW-14.
 This was the first time in history that an entire Carrier Battle Group's maritime air superiority was provided exclusively by Marine Corps fighter units, VMFA-531 and VMFA-323.
 VMFA-531, participated in Operation Eagle Claw, the attempted rescue of American hostages from Iran, with orders to shoot down any Iranian aircraft.
-The Phantoms were painted with an yellow stripe enclosed by two black stripes in order to distinguish the American F-4s from the Iranian F-4s.
+The Phantoms were painted with a yellow stripe enclosed by two black stripes in order to distinguish the American F-4s from the Iranian F-4s.
 When the operation failed, VMFA-531 flew missions around the clock until all US support ships had exited the Persian Gulf and the Gulf of Oman.
 It was also during the build-up phase to the failed rescue mission that the "Grey Ghosts" fired the first AIM-7F Sparrow missile from an F-4N aircraft.
 On 24 November 1982, the squadron's last F-4N Phantom aircraft were retired after over 20 years of service.

 On 29 May 1983, VMFA-531 received its first F/A-18 Hornet, becoming the 3rd fleet squadron to receive the new fighter.
 During this period, the squadron would participate in many training exercises with allied militaries.
 VMFA-531 participated in Exercise Cobra Gold-88, operating out of U-Tapao Air Base in Thailand, becoming the first Marine aviation deployment to Southeast Asia since the end of the involvement in Vietnam.
 During the Gulf War, VMFA-531 remained at El Toro while many of its planes and personnel fought with other Marine squadrons stationed in Saudi Arabia and surrounding countries.

 LtCol Keith J. Stalder was the commanding officer from December 1990 to the time the squadron was decommissioned 21 March 1992.